robtweed/golgi/TUTORIAL.md

 #### Setting State Using *gx* Tag Attributes

 The next thing that happens is that *Golgi* looks through the *gx* tag's attributes.
-Unless prefixed with *golgi:*, each one is used to specify initial state for the *Component*, using the *setState()* methods that are defined within its underlying WebComponent.
+Unless prefixed with *golgi:*, each one is used to specify initial state for the *Component*.

+The logic used by *Golgi* is as follows:

+- if a method with the same name as the attribute name exists within the WebComponent, it is invoked and the attribute's value is used as the argument for that method

+- if no matching method is found, *Golgi* will try to use the WebComponent's *setState()* method.

-So, this attribute:
+So, on finding this attribute:

       text="Welcome to Golgi Assemblies"

-is converted into:
+... then, if a method named *test()* exists within the WebComponent, it is executed, ie:

+      component.text("Welcome to Golgi Assemblies")

+...and if not, the Component's *setState()* method is used, ie:

       component.setState({text: "Welcome to Golgi Assemblies"});

-So you can see in the *demo-div* WebComponent definition that setting *state.text* will result in:
+So you can see in the *demo-div* WebComponent definition it will use the latter, which will result in:

       this.spanTag.textContent = state.text;

 Remember that *this.spanTag* was defined by the *golgi:prop* attribute in the *span* tag here:

-        <span golgi:prop="spanTag">Click Me!</span>
+        <span golgi:prop="spanTag" golgi:on_click="report"></span>

 <br/>
 <div align="right">